 On your child's birthday, (s)he may come to the office to receive a special pencil as well as a button to wear throughout the day.
-Because we follow district guidelines about celebrations involving food, we ask that you bring only healthy treats to school that day and make sure to arrange this with the teacher in advance.
-We celebrate summer birthdays in June.
+Because we follow district guidelines about celebrations involving food, we ask that you bring only healthy treats to school that day.
+Please arrange this with the teacher in advance and incorporate students' allergies into your planning.
+We celebrate summer birthdays in August.